qbicsoftware/research-data-management/docs/measurement/measurement_edit.md

 The "Organisation Id" column expects the full [RoR Id](https://ror.org/about/) URL of the organisation.
 Use the [ROR registry search](https://ror.org/search) to determine the URL of the organisation RoR Id.

-Finally, [upload](#upload-metadata) the exported text file into the data manager application.
+Finally, [upload](#upload-metadata) the exported text file into the Data Manager application.

 ## Upload Metadata

-Once the measurement metadata has been [prepared](#prepare-metadata) according to the domain specifications, the exported _txt_ file can be uploaded into the data manager application.
+Once the measurement metadata has been [prepared](#prepare-metadata) according to the domain specifications, the exported _txt_ file can be uploaded into the Data Manager application.

 To start the update process press the "Edit" button within the measurement summary view.
 ![measurement_summary](images/measurement_summary_with_measurements.png)